armingrudd/DS-with-KNIME/README.md

 -----------

-Session 6 Assignment: Upload a workflow which reads session6-assignment.table and outputs adult.csv.
+Session 6 Assignment: Upload a workflow which reads session6-assignment.table and outputs adult.csv (must be exactly the same in terms of cell values, row/column order, column names, column types, ...).
 You may use education-num.table in your workflow.